About IDCA

 2. To inform and influence federal government policy and programs (e.g. procurement) in partnership with other Inuit organizations; and

-3. To advocate for business opportunities for the Inuit Development Corporation Members
+3. To advocate for business opportunities for IDCA's Members